TBNV999/holo-schedule-CLI/README.md

 Now this program is available to use options.
 For example, you can change hololive member's name English.
 Plese check text/help or execute with --help option.

 A moive will be on schedule after it is posted.
-The displayed time is published time.
+The displayed time is its published time.

 # Screenshot
 ![sc](https://user-images.githubusercontent.com/42367122/79976625-e26f4700-84d7-11ea-9e36-e5262e317fbd.png)